 - For a lot of applications, performance is the same for hybrid apps as well as native apps.
 However, 3D and HD games, applications with high caliber graphics, and other performance-based apps may not operate consistently or well in hybrid app form.

 - Hybrid apps can access all of the native device features, such as media and touchID.
-However, hybrid apps are dependant on native plugins.
+However, hybrid apps are dependent on native plugins.
 Sometimes, an entirely new device feature may not be readily available as a native plugin.
 A good developer can write their own, but this adds more complications and headaches to the development process.

 - Hybrid apps are dependent on various different libraries and frameworks, such as Cordova or Ionic.
 These need to be in sync with the most recent platform version releases and changes.

 - Because different platforms also have different hardware choices, you may have to develop different branches of features and user flows anyway, which increases development costs and time.